 Kansas has several laws that apply to dog bites and dog-related injuries, several of which are discussed here.
-We start with the deadline for filing a dog bite lawsuit in a Kansas court, then look at Kansas's dog bite laws and the state's "one bite rule."
-Finally, we examine a few ways that dog owners might argue they are not liable if they're facing a dog bite lawsuit.
+We start with the deadline for filing a dog-bite lawsuit in a Kansas court, then look at Kansas's dog-bite laws and the state's so-called "one-bite rule."
+Finally, we examine a few ways that dog owners might argue they are not liable if they're facing a dog-bite lawsuit.

 Kansas's statute of limitations for personal injury cases sets a deadline on filing these kinds of cases in the state's civil court system.
 In Kansas, an injured person has two years from the date of the injury to file a lawsuit.
 Cases that are filed after the two-year deadline has expired are typically dismissed without a hearing.

 Anyone injured by a dog bite (or other dog behavior) who wants to seek damages in a Kansas civil lawsuit must prove one of two things: either that the dog's owner knew the dog would bite, or that the owner failed to use reasonable care to prevent the injuries.

 The first situation is known as the "one-bite" rule, and it's still in play in a handful of U.S. states.
 The one-bite rule requires that a dog's owner knew or had reason to know the dog would bite, in order for that owner to be held liable for injuries the dog causes.

 Often, the fact that the dog has bitten someone before is sufficient evidence to show the owner knew or should have known the dog might bite someone else.
 However, other evidence that the dog acts aggressively or has caused other types of injuries may also be used to demonstrate the owner knew or should have known the dog might cause an injury.